CLASS: A Design Framework for building Intelligent Tutoring Systems based on Learning Science principles: Background

 \subsection{Intelligent Tutoring Systems}

-ITS have gained popularity due to their ability to provide students with cost-effective and personalized learning experience, particularly in online classes where individualized support from educators is challenging \cite{winkler2018unleashing}.
-ITS can typically be divided into four categories. \cite{feng2021systematic} The most common type of ITS incorporates natural language dialogues as a means to address students' knowledge gaps and identify their misconceptions, which allows the tutoring system to intervene and correct the students.
-An example is AutoTutor \cite{graesser2004autotutor} that uses natural language dialogues to facilitate students learning in STEM field, such as physics.
+ITS have gained popularity due to their ability to provide students with cost-effective and personalized learning experience \cite{winkler2018unleashing}.
+ITS can typically be divided into four categories \cite{feng2021systematic}: 1) tutoring dialogue-based ITS, such as AutoTutor \cite{graesser2004autotutor} which leverages natural language to identify student misconceptions; 2) constraint-based scaffolding modeling \cite{mitrovic2013effect}, exemplified by KERMIT \cite{suraweera2002kermit}, which utilizes predefined constraints written by human experts to address student inquiries; 3) Model tracing \cite{liu2022open, sonkar2020qdkt} which monitors student knowledge states to capture their problem-solving skills; 4) Bayesian network modeling \cite{corbett1994knowledge} which expands model tracing using Bayesian networks.

-A different type of \its uses the constraint-based modeling scaffolding approach \cite{mitrovic2013effect}, which involves predefined constraints consisting of a set of problems and ideal solutions written by human experts.
-These constraints serve as a basis for the ITS to respond to student inquiries.
-The adoption of constraint-based modeling approach offers advantages in tutoring subjects that involve interactive, activity-based learning, such as database modeling, taught by the tutoring system KERMIT \cite{suraweera2002kermit}.

-The other two major categories of ITS directly models on the students: model tracing and Bayesian network modeling.
-Model tracing formulates a set of production rules that capture and represent students' problem-solving processes by monitoring their knowledge states.
-Bayesian network modeling expands model tracing by utilizing Bayesian networks to predict students' future performances based on their previous responses.

-Our proposed framework \fw incorporates both the first and second type of \its by first using the scaffolding approach of breaking down a set of problems into subproblems and then guiding students through the problem using natural language conversations.
-We also utilizes LLMs that possess a robust understanding of natural languages to construct conversational systems.
-Additionally, instead of relying on labor-intensive manual approaches to develop scaffolding constraints, we rely on LLMs, which are already endowed with great reasoning abilities, to autonomously derive the scaffolding strategy.
+Our proposed framework \fw incorporates the first two types of ITS, initially employing a scaffolding approach to break down problems into subproblems and then guiding students through the subproblems using natural language conversations.
+Additionally, instead of relying on labor-intensive manual methods to develop scaffolding constraints, we utilize LLMs, which are already endowed with robust natural language understanding and question-answering abilities, to autonomously derive scaffolding strategies.